On the representation of Boolean and real functions as Hamiltonians for quantum computing: Introduction

-The construction of Hamiltonians representing standard Boolean functions follows directly from Proposition~\ref{prop:1booleanFourierRep}.
-We summarize mappings of some important basic clauses in Table~\ref{tab:basicHams} below.

-We show formal rules for combining Hamiltonians representing different Boolean functions to obtain Hamiltonians representing more complicated expressions involving these functions.
-In particular, we consider the logical negation$(\neg)$, conjunction $(\wedge)$, disjunction $(\vee)$, exclusive or $(\oplus)$, and implication $(\Rightarrow)$ operations, and addition or multiplication by a real number when Boolean functions are taken as a subset of the real functions.
+We show formal rules for combining Hamiltonians representing different Boolean functions to obtain Hamiltonians representing more complicated logical expressions.
+In particular, we consider the logical negation$(\neg)$, conjunction $(\wedge)$, disjunction $(\vee)$, exclusive or $(\oplus)$, and implication $(\Rightarrow)$ operations, and addition or multiplication by a real number when Boolean functions are embedded as a subset of real-valued functions.